Spillway (Wide-Edge) with Lateral Slope, Two-Phase Flow, ANSYS Fluent

 In this type of spillway, the edge of the spillway is wide enough and has a considerable size compared to other dimensions.
 The crowns of the overflow edges are wide, horizontal or have a special curvature.
 Although they are also used to measure discharge, they are mostly used as dam overflows and sometimes as the dam itself (if water is allowed to pass through it) and can be used to store large volumes of water when necessary.

-In this analysis, the flow inside a wide-edge spillway is investigated.
+In this analysis, the flow inside a wide-edge spillway is investigated by ANSYS Fluent software.
 It should be pointed out that there is an elevation difference between the main and sub-channel for reasons like storing a portion of flowing water.
 The RNG k-epsilon model is used for solving turbulent flow equations.
 Also, multiphase VOF model is activated to simulate two phases of water and air inside the open channel.
 The water enters the open channel with a mass flow rate of 65Kg/s and enters the second channel after colliding with middle section of the spillway.

 Geometry and mesh